kaikue/Oceania/README.md

     - Moving right on the ground keeps standing anim
     - Player's head can clip into blocks on bottom or right corners
     - Keep swimming animation while key is held down (so player can slide into 1 block hole)?
+    - Left and right animations for swimming up and down
 - Press (or hold?)
 CTRL to switch to raycast-closest-hit mode (for mining a tunnel)
 - Unpickling messes up inter-object references
     - DamageSourceSweep item and parent